The Requirements of a Valid Residential Real Estate Lease

 Associated Legal Terms

 - Legal objectives: The purposes of the lease must be legal.
-If the property to be leased is to be used for illegal purposes, the lease would be invalid.
+If the property to be leased is used for illegal purposes, the lease would be invalid.

 - Offer and acceptance: All terms of the contract must be agreed upon by both parties.
 The owner or landlord would offer these terms to the tenant and the tenant would accept them, signified by their signatures to the lease.